 This is the likelihood of the observations given the model.
 We must instead make a decision regarding the second term of the numerator, that is the distribution of the model parameters.
 We make the very natural assumption of independence from the design matrix and set

 where $\Sigma$ is a positive definite covariance matrix.
 This is a so-called \emph{prior}.
-Equipped with Eq. \eqref{eq:bk:bo:weight_prior}, we can now also compute the denominator of \eqref{eq:bk:bo:bayesw} by marginalizing $p_y(\cdot|X_k)$ over $w$.
-We obtaining
+Equipped with Eq.~\eqref{eq:bk:bo:weight_prior}, we can now also compute the denominator of Eq.~\eqref{eq:bk:bo:bayesw} by marginalizing $p_y(\cdot\mid X_k)$ over $w$.
+We obtain

 We recognize, now, that the feature map only appears in a quadratic form where the $(i,j)$-th entry is given by $\varphi(\lambda_i)^\intercal \Sigma \,\varphi(\lambda_j)$: a dot product in the feature space.
-We then introduce the kernel corresponding to the feature map $\phi$ as follows:
+We then introduce the kernel corresponding to the feature map $\varphi$ as follows:

-and rewrite Eq. \eqref{eq:bk:bo:marginal_likelihood} in terms of the Gram matrix $K=\{\kappa_{\Sigma}(\lambda_i, \lambda_j)\}_{i,j=1}^k\in\mathbb{R}^{k\times k}$ as
+and rewrite Eq.~\eqref{eq:bk:bo:marginal_likelihood} in terms of the Gram matrix $K=\{\kappa_{\Sigma}(\lambda_i, \lambda_j)\}_{i,j=1}^k\in\RSet^{k\times k}$ as

-We finally have all the terms to compute \eqref{eq:bk:bo:surrogm}; which is, again, Gaussian:
+Finally, we have all the terms to compute Eq.~\eqref{eq:bk:bo:surrogm}; which is, again, Gaussian:

-where $k_*=\{\kappa_{\Sigma}(\lambda_*, \lambda_i)\}_{i=1}^k\in\mathbb{R}^k$ is the vector of kernel evaluations between the query and the observations points.
-Equation \eqref{eq:bk:bo:fin_pred}, despite its apparent complexity, describes a rich \emph{posterior} distribution over the values of $f$ that is analytically computable and whose design depends essentially only on the definition of the kernel map \eqref{eq:bk:bo:kernel_map}.
+where $k_*=\{\kappa_{\Sigma}(\lambda_*, \lambda_i)\}_{i=1}^k\in\RSet^k$ is the vector of kernel evaluations between the query and the observation points.
+Eq.~\eqref{eq:bk:bo:fin_pred}, despite its apparent complexity, describes a rich \emph{posterior} distribution over the values of $f$ that is analytically computable and whose design depends essentially only on the definition of the kernel map in Eq.~\eqref{eq:bk:bo:kernel_map}.